 Recommended by The Globetrotting Detective

 Wiener Riesenrad is a big Ferris Wheel that was built in 1897, thus making it the oldest working Ferris wheel in the world.
 For much of its history, it was also the tallest Ferris wheel in the world.
-It is one of the most popular tourist attractions in Vienna, and great fun.
-People can opt for a quick ride to see the views and experience the ride or you can enjoy a meal onboard for an extended session.
+It is one of the most popular tourist attractions in Vienna and has great fun.
+People can opt for a quick ride to see the views and experience the ride or you can enjoy a meal on board for an extended session.
 The Wiener Riesenrad entrance takes visitors through a museum of Prater with many lifelike models of the park through the ages.

-Another must do ride is the Prater Turm which is a 117 metres tall swinging carousel.
+Another must-do ride is the Prater Turm which is a 117 meters tall swinging carousel.
 This ride also has some fantastic views across Vienna, while your legs dangle and enjoy the wind through your hair.
 There are also many other options for fairground rides from tame family fun to some more extreme rollercoasters, thus a great place to visit for some fun.

 Recommended by Rich from RJOnTour